The Transgender Dictionary

 The Transition of a Binary Transgender Woman

+GAHT in the form of taking estrogen is a very common step in the transition of a transgender woman.
 Some lucky transgender girls are able to access puberty blockers to avoid the trauma and gender dysphoria surrounding the unwanted masculine puberty they would otherwise be forced to undergo.

 Click to return to table of contents.